scottpessetto/header_pressure_impact/README.md

 3) Estimate impact of BHP changes

-Run pull_tags then process then then welltets,  plot_wells
+Run pull_tags then process then then welltests,  plot_wells

+bhp_dict.csv in the pull_data folder has the tags for each JP, headerP represents the pad level